tyalt1/petal_stack_tutorial/README.md

 For the sake of completeness, next I want to show how to add a GraphQL API.

 ### Section 6: GraphQL API with Ash GraphQL

+We can add a GraphQL API for the Blog domain.

+I followed [this getting started guide](https://ash-hq.org/docs/guides/ash_graphql/latest/tutorials/getting-started-with-graphql) for adding `AshGraphql`.